gura-lang/gura-lang.github.io/documents/Template-Engine.md

     HelloWorld
     HelloWorld

-This feature is useful to describe scripts such as for assignment of variables that don't want to render anything.
+This feature is useful when you describe scripts that don't want to render anything such as assignments of variables.
 A symbol "`-`" is defined as `nil` value so that it can be used as a terminator for such scripts.

 **Template:**